-We love to get off the beaten track and take our boys on true adventures, pushing the boundaries of family travel, yet we still love a good European camping holiday or city break.
-But our favourite travel memories as a family are always amongst epic landscapes or bustling Asian cities where we have stepped out of our comfort zone.
+We love to get off the beaten track and take our boys on true adventures, pushing the boundaries of family adventure travel (read about our 101 days overlanding Africa in a Land Rover), yet we still love a good European camping holiday or city break.
+But our favourite travel memories as a family are always amongst epic landscapes or bustling developing cities where we have stepped out of our comfort zone.

 If your crave epic lunar landscapes, affordable and rewarding safaris, and a true African adventure, Namibia gets our vote as one of the best places for intrepid family travel.
 Don’t do an organised tour.
 Hire a 4×4 with roof tents and go it alone!
 The quality of roads in generally very good and the campsites are seriously fantastic.
 Add to this a low malaria risk and an amazing climate, and it’s a definite winner in our books.

 We fell head over heels in love with Sri Lanka.
 We visited whilst we were living in Bangalore and although there were many similarities with India, we found it to be cleaner and less chaotic.
 It’s a relatively small country so travelling between places is easy, yet it still offers enough activities, must-see sights, and fun to keep the whole tribe entertained.
 Indeed, for a country roughly the same size as Ireland, it manages to offer so much variety – both natural and cultural – that we’re sure you’ll fall in love with it too.
 Our favourite experiences in Sri Lanka were the incredible beaches and spotting wild elephants.